Rifaat-Kouaider/CS-M10B_LB03/README.md

 how to function as a team using a git repository.

 Do not turn in a copy of this work.
 Do your own work and feel free to use this as a starting point.

+Disclaimer: Prof. Christine Agulera has not given explicit permssion for this repository.